MM520J/reactcircleci/projects/project2b/README.md

 ***This part is independent of Part 1***

-Given the type of a
+Given the type of a binary tree, implement `fold` an